Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Convergence Analysis

+The more general case $\beta \neq 0$ can be discussed in exactly the same way by invoking \cref{lemma:rate} with $b \equiv \beta$. \end{proof}

-Compared to other standard KL results \cite{AttBol09,BolSabTeb14}, the derivation of the convergence rates of \RR is more involved due to the more intricate interaction between the KL exponent $\theta$ and the dynamics of the diminishing step sizes $\{\alpha_t\}_{t\geq 1}$.
+Compared to other standard KL results \cite{AttBol09,BolSabTeb14}, the derivation of the convergence rates of \RR is more involved due to the intricate interaction between the KL exponent $\theta$, the non-descent nature of \RRp, and the dynamics of the diminishing step sizes $\{\alpha_t\}_{t\geq 1}$.
+More specifically, our rate recursion \eqref{eq:kl-to-gam} involves the error $\varepsilon_k$ and the diminishing step sizes in a complicated way.
+This causes additional technical difficulties --- especially for the case $\theta \in (\frac12,1)$.
+In fact, the obtained recursion \eqref{eq:esti-nr5} differs significantly from the standard one \cite[Equation (13)]{AttBol09} and hence, we cannot follow the standard steps after \cite[Equation (13)]{AttBol09} to derive the rate results.
+It can be observed from \Cref{thm:convergence rate} that when the KL exponent $\theta\in[0,\frac12]$ and $\gamma = 1$, the convergence rate of \RR is $\cO(t^{-1})$, matching that of the strongly convex setting \cite{gurbu2019}.
+When $\theta\in (\frac12,1)$ and $\gamma \in (\frac12,1)$, the convergence rate is $\cO(t^{-q})$ with $q\in (0,1)$ depending on $\theta$ and $\gamma$.
 In \cref{fig:rate}, we illustrate the obtained rate results graphically.